-Table 4.19 Interventions for the Treatment of Vestibular Dysfunction Post ABI
+Table 4.20 Interventions for the Tre atment of Vestibular Dysfunction Post ABI

-Author/Year/ Country/Study Design/PEDro Score/N Methods Outcome Motin et al. (2005) Israel Post-Test N=10 Population: Severe TBI; Mean Age=43 yr; Gender: Male=8, Female=2; Mean Time Post Injury=67 d.
+Author Year Country Research Design PEDro Sample Size Methods Outcome Outcome Measure: Balance Evaluation System Test (BEST), Activities-Specific Balance Confidence Scale, Goal Attainment Scaling (GAS). the BEST (mean change=17.87±6.05, p=0.014), the Activities-Specific Balance Confidence scale (mean change=25.25±25.51, p=0.01) and the GAS (mean change=19.37±9.03, p=0.02).
+Motin et al. (2005) Israel Post-Test N=10 Population: Severe TBI; Mean Age=43yr; Gender: Male=8, Female=2; Mean Time Post Injury=67d.
 Intervention: Patients underwent a particle reposition maneuver.
-The examiner performed the Dix-Hallpike test to the affected side such that nystagmus and vertigo were elicited; this position was maintained for 1-2 min.
-The patient's head was then rotated 90° to the opposite side and held for ~ 30 sec.
+The examiner performed the Dix-Hallpike test to the affected side such that nystagmus and vertigo were elicited; this position was maintained for 1-2min.
+The patient's head was then rotated 90° to the opposite side and held for ~ 30sec.
 The subject was then asked to turn their head another 90° to the unaffected side.
-This position was maintained for another 1-2 min and then the subject was assisted to sit-up.
+This position was maintained for another 1-2min and then the subject was assisted to sit-up.
 Outcome Measure: Improvements in Positional Nystagmus.
-1. 2.
-3. Six of 10 subjects had resolved positional nystagmus and vertigo following a single particle repositioning maneuver.
+Six of 10 subjects had resolved positional nystagmus and vertigo following a single particle repositioning maneuver.
 Nine of 14 (64%) affected ears had resolved positional nystagmus and vertigo following a single particle repositioning maneuver.
 The other four subjects needed between 3 and 6 repeated treatments until their symptoms were completely resolved.
-Dault and Duga (2002) Canada PCT N=8 Population : TBI=8; Mean Age=29.6 yr; Gender: Male=6, Female=2; Mean Time Post Injury=44.4 mo.
-Intervention : Participants completed an individualized 12 wk specific training program (STP) combining aerobic dance, and slide and step training for 30 min, 3 x/wk compared to traditional muscular training (TMT) for 60 min, 2 x/wk for 12 wk.
+Dault and Duga (2002) Canada PCT N=8 Population: TBI=8; Mean Age=29.6yr; Gender: Male=6, Female=2; Mean Time Post Injury=44.4mo.
+Intervention: Participants completed an individualized 12wk Specific Training Program (STP) combining aerobic dance, and slide and step training for 30min, 3x/wk compared to traditional muscular training (TMT) for 60min, 2x/wk for 12wk.
 Outcome Measure: Clinical Test for Sensory Interaction in Balance (CTSIB), Jumping Jack movement.
-1. Over time, all of the participants' performance of the exercises improved.
+Over time, all of the participants' performance of the exercises improved.
 The analysis of balance revealed a significant difference between pre- and post-training sway area for the STP group (p<0.05) but not for the TMT group.
-Gurr and Moffat (2001) UK Pre-Post N=41 Population: TBI; Mean Age=44.1 yr; Gender: Male=28, Female=41; Mean Time Post Injury=78.7 mo.
+Gurr and Moffat (2001) UK Pre-Post N=41 Population: TBI; Mean Age=44.1yr; Gender: Male=28, Female=41; Mean Time Post Injury=78.7mo.
 Intervention: Therapy consisted of a behavioral exposure program to movements and activities that provoked vertigo and anxiety in order to assist compensation of vestibular dysfunction and habituation to physical anxiety symptoms.
 Outcome Measure: Vertigo Symptom Scale (VSS), Vertigo Rating scale (VRS), Vertigo Handicap Questionnaire (VHQ), Sway-Monitor Assessment.
-1. 2.
-3. 4.
-At the end of therapy, participants' vertigo symptoms and somatic anxiety (VSS) had significantly decreased from pre-test to post-test (both p<0.01).
+At the end of therapy, participants' vertigo symptoms and somatic anxiety had significantly decreased from pre-test to post-test (both p<0.01).
 Significant reductions in VRS scores were shown from pre-test to post-test, and post-test to follow up (both p<0.01).
 Patients were able to perform exercises significantly faster (p<0.01) and with significant lower rating of dizziness (p<0.01) after the intervention.
 Post-test levels of postural sway on the sway monitor (ability to balance on an unstable surface with eyes open) had significantly improved compared to pre-test levels (p=0.008).
-Vertigo handicap levels (VHQ scores) significantly decreased from pre to post intervention (p<0.01).